-Guarantee Period - A period of years during which we guarantee payments (and related Credit Enhancement, in the case of AIM Lifetime Enhanced Choice) and transfers to your Contract earn interest at a specified rate.
+Guarantee Period - A period of years during which we guarantee payments and transfers to your Contract earn interest at a specified rate.

 Income Plan - A series of scheduled payments to you or someone you designate.
 You may choose and change your choice of Income Plan until 30 days before the Payout Start Date.
 If you do not select an Income Plan, we will make income payments in accordance with Income Plan 1 with guaranteed payments for 10 years.
 Under Income Plan 1, we make income payments for at least as long as the Annuitant lives.
 If the Annuitant dies before we have made all of the guaranteed income payments, we will continue to pay the remainder of the guaranteed income payments as required by the applicable Contract.